 A key hold was recently broken off at the upper (slab) crux at the 2nd-to-last bolt, making the climb somewhat harder for those who previously used the more reachy but less crimpy "left beta" for this section (though the FA always recommended the sequence of small edges directly in line with the bolt at this section anyway).

 This is another one at the Dungeon on which you don't want to blow it before clipping the 2nd bolt, and it's fairly sequency to get there, so one may want to stick-clip b2 if you don't feel confident up to that point.

 The 1st crux clip (b4) is considerably easier if a draw (long is better) is already hanging.

-The extension to the Loose Cannon anchor is definitely worth doing (with this finish, best 12 at the dungeon?).
+The extension to the Loose Cannon anchor is definitely worth doing (with this finish, best 12 at the Dungeon?).
 However, people don't do it as often because it is annoying to clean draws while lowering from there.
-I also had some troubles clipping the anchor after the powerful crux, even though the handholds are pretty good, the feet suck and those falls are big and people have gotten banged up a little from them.
+When I was first working on this, I had some troubles clipping the anchor after the powerful crux, even though the handholds are pretty good, the feet suck, and those falls are big and people have gotten banged up a little from them.